mcorning/lct-c-docs/docs/policy/README.md

     return {
       id: this.attr(null), // Unique generated value

-      // From Map component (for the graph component (calendar uses only name))
+      // From Map component markers' tag object (for the graph component (calendar uses only name))
       name: this.string(''), // POI or "Gathering"
       placeId: this.string(''), // Unique ID of space or place
-      lat: this.number(), // Latitude of Visit space/place
-      lng: this.number(), // Longitude of Visit space/place

       // From Calendar component
       marked: this.string(''), // DateTime Visit made it to the calendar